0

 Children are expected to be more susceptible to health effects of ethylene oxide.
 This is because ethylene oxide can damage DNA.

-More about ethylene oxide from EPA.
+More information about ethylene oxide and health:

 Cancer is not a single disease, but a group of more than 100 different diseases that share some characteristics.
-Cancer is common, it is the second leading cause of death in the United States.
-Each individual has a complex genetic makeup, health history, unique exposure history to chemicals, and other risk factors that interact and can lead to the development of cancer.
+Cancer is the second leading cause of death in the United States.
+Each person has a complex genetic makeup, health history, unique exposure history to chemicals, and other risk factors that interact and can lead to the development of cancer.
 While people can’t control all the factors in their environment, a healthy and active lifestyle, in addition to regular cancer screenings, can lower overall risk.

-More about preventing cancer
+More information about cancer prevention and risk:

 Contact